vicat0ria/cow-cow-cow/README.md

 ## How to Play

 - Listen to the audio cues to understand your surroundings within the maze.
-- Solve the maze by finding the exit, guided by auditory hints and feedback.
+- Solve the maze by finding the object, guided by auditory hints and feedback.

 ## Prequisites